OCB7D2D/OcbLawnMowing/README.md

 Upgrade for the plant collector, that gives much better yield, a bit less when harvested by hand/tool though.
 It should be able to collect every growing crop and also gives seeds back.
-You can get a fully functional plant collector from harvesting pristine lawn mowers.
+You can get a fully functional plant collector from harvesting pristine lawn tractors.
 Otherwise you can find or buy the schematics, or unlock Living Off the Land Level 3.

 ### Crop Protector